Other phones we expect to see in 2020:

 The other is said to have a vertical fold like the original handset, but one that folds outwards, so the main screen is on the outside and always visible – it’s just either big or small depending on whether the phone is folded or unfolded.
 This sounds similar to the Huawei Mate X.

 One report also claims that Samsung might choose to replace the current transparent plastic polyimide (PI) protective layer on the current Fold's display with a scratch-resistant ultra-thin glass (UTG).
-This, though, would make the phone more fragile and a lot more expensive.
+This, though, would make the phone potentially more expensive.

 Samsung has also patented numerous foldable phone designs.
 Many of these may never get used, but some might provide clues of what to expect.